anjosmi/hello-world/README.md

 ## Question4

 Specification:
-- Write a function that will clean all duplicated numbers in an array.
+- Write a function that will clean all duplicate numbers in an array.
 Say that you have an array with elements 1,3,5,6,3,6,7,10.
-This program will return only the duplicated elements 1,3,5,6,7,10.
+This program will return only duplicate elements 1,3,5,6,7,10.

 ## Question5